-Tudorza Pressair is a long-term maintenance treatment of bronchospasms associated with chronic obstructive pulmonary disease (COPD).
-It is not a rescue medicine and should not be used for treating sudden breathing problems.
-Tudorza Pressair belongs to a class of drugs known as anticholinergics that works to inhibit the effects of acetylcholine, a neurotransmitter.
-It transfers signals between certain cells and affects bodily functions.
+Tudorza Pressair (aclidinium bromide inhalation powder) is a long-term maintenance treatment of bronchospasms associated with chronic obstructive pulmonary disease (COPD).
+It is not a rescue medicine and should not be used for treating sudden breathing problems.1

 What are the ingredients in Tudorza Pressair?

-The active ingredient in Tudorza Pressair is aclidinium bromide, a long-acting muscarinc agent (LAMA) or anticholinergic.
-One oral inhalation contains 400mcg of aclidinium bromide.
+The active ingredient in Tudorza Pressair is aclidinium bromide.
+This is a long-acting muscarinic agent (LAMA) or anticholinergic.1

 How does Tudorza Pressair work?

 Tudorza Pressair works by relaxing the muscles that surround the airways.
-For people living with COPD, the muscles lining the airways can tighten causing the airways to become too narrow therefore making breathing difficult.
-This is known as a bronchospasm.
+For people living with COPD, the muscles lining the airways can tighten, causing the airways to become too narrow.
+This makes breathing difficult.
+This is known as a bronchospasm.1

 What are the possible side effects of Tudorza Pressair?